Frog Wall Hanging Crochet Pattern

 Insert safety eyes between R11 and R12, 5 sts from each edge and 13 sts apart.
 Trim off the backs of the eyes.

-CHEEKS (DK weight yarn, 2.5mm hook – make 2, pink)
+Cheeks (DK weight yarn, 2.5mm hook – make 2, pink)

 R1: 6 sc in magic ring (6)